 The signac community offers user support and communicates about code development through GitHub Discussions on the respective repositories and the Slack workspace.

-Please use the issue tracker of the individual packages to file bug reports or request new features!
+Please use the issue trackers of the individual packages to file bug reports or request new features!

 Contributions to signac are very welcome!
 We highly appreciate contributions in the form of user feedback and bug reports.
-Such contributions are best communicated through our Slack workspace, which we use for developer discussions, the issue trackers of individual packages, or via email.
+Such contributions are best communicated through our Slack workspace, or the issue trackers or GitHub Discussions of individual packages.
 Developers are invited to contribute to the framework by pull request to the appropriate package repository.
-The source code for all packages is hosted on github.
+The source code for all packages is hosted on GitHub.
 We recommend discussing new features in form of a proposal on the issue tracker for the appropriate project prior to development.

 All code contributed via pull request needs to adhere to the following guidelines:

-During continuous integration, the code is checked automatically with Flake8.
-Run the following commands to set up a pre-commit hook that will ensure your code is compliant before committing:
+During continuous integration, the code and the documentation are formatted and checked automatically using black, isort, flake8, pydocstyle, and mypy.
+These tools ensure high code quality, establish project standards, and reduce the number of iterations needed in the code review process.
+Run the following commands to set up a pre-commit hook, using the tool pre-commit, that will ensure your code and documentation are compliant before committing: